truher/all25/studies/camera_delay/README.md

 The description above has no adjustable fudge factors, and yet we have felt the need to add them: there is some source of delay not accounted for here.

-For this project, we'll simply put a number there, "EXTRA_DELAY".

 ### Total Delay

 The delay internal to the camera/pi system is computed as follows: